Bourke Street

 • Adaptively reuse the Marian Wing

-Unfortunately, it was not possible to identify a sustainable use or tenant for the old hospital.
 This is a difficult outcome, reached only through thorough investigation.
 Our intent now is to ensure that:

 • Heritage-significant elements are conserved and celebrated